 What is LEED?

-- The USGBC's LEED certification system has become the standard for sustainable building practices.
+- The U.S. Green Building Council's (USGBC) LEED certification system has become the standard for sustainable building practices.
 Learn more from the U.S. Green Building Council.

 Different Levels of LEED Certification